 Jigsaws – We have always enjoyed playing with puzzles, and this is a great homeschool activity.

-Playing Cards – we play a lot of cards, our current favourite is blackjack and gin rummy.
+Playing Cards – we play a lot of cards, our current favorite is blackjack and gin rummy.
 We can play these for hours.
 I have also encouraged learning to play solitaire, so I can get on with dinner, check out our favorite one player card games if you need some tips!!

 Music for Homeschool

-Make up your own song – now this is one of our favourites.
+Make up your own song – now this is one of our favorites.
 Freddie’s best song was about when he gave up school and how much happier he was being homeschooled.
 He wrote all of the lyrics and then sang it to me.
 Although I had to have my back to him as he got a bit shy!

 Cooking / Baking